mmaazahmed/PixelPerfect/README.md

                   python3.7 -m venv [your venv name]
 -> run your venv with
         source  [your venv name]/bin/activate
--> set up flask and dotenec:
+-> set up flask and dotenv:
             pip install flask
             pip install python-dotenv
  -> run the app with: